hannomalie/executablefetcher/README.md

   your own implementation of an executable.
 You only need to provide some names and implement `fun resolveDownloadUrl(variant: Variant): URL` and benefit from some more or less cool interfaces and types, automatic downloading, automatic caching etc :)
-* _No dependencies_: This plugin has no runtime library dependencies.
-That means you won't run into any dependency conflicts on your gradle build classpath (as long as Kotlin's std library remains backwards compatible :P)
+* _Minimal dependencies_: This plugin has only a single runtime library dependency - commons compression.
+  That means you won't run into dependency conflicts on your gradle build classpath (as long as Kotlin's std library remains backwards compatible :P) and if you do, commons compression can be expected to be solid and backwards compatible.

 ## Rationale